 Economic History (ECO3020): Advanced-level undergraduate module for BSc Economics, BSc Business Economics and BA Politics, Philosophy and Economics students.
 This optional module exposes final-year students to the fields of economic history and historical economics.
 Pedagogy is based on research-led teaching, and students learn how to read and judge academic work.
 I coordinate and teach all aspects of this module.

 Making Sense of a Complex Word (MBA7172): MBA module in economics and finance.
 This module exposes MBA students to important theories and applications of ideas from the fields of economics and finance.
 Pedagogy is based on the analysis of real-world case studies.
-I teach the microeconomics sequence of this module.
+I teach the microeconomics/managerial economics component of this module.